priyanshu-samal/microBazaar/README.md

 -   **JSON Web Tokens (JWT):** For secure and stateless authentication.
 -   **ImageKit:** For efficient image management, optimization, and delivery.
 -   **Razorpay:** Our payment processing partner.
+-   **socket.io:** For real-time, bidirectional and event-based communication.
 -   **Jest:** Our go-to testing framework for robust and reliable code.
 -   **RabbitMQ (Planned):** For inter-service communication and message queuing.
 -   **AWS (Planned):** Our cloud platform for scalable and resilient deployments.